No H1–H3 elements found. Showing placeholder content.

 • Identified the group expense-splitting gap in Wise's product through competitor benchmarking

-• Designed and ran an independent validation study via Maze (20 participants)
+• Designed and ran a solo validation study via Maze (20 participants)

 The Brief